 - A medical condition where birth or labor can be dangerous without medical care.

-- if you’ve had a prior C-section or major uterine surgery
+- if you’ve had a prior C-section or major uterine surgery (in some circumstances)

 - your placenta is blocking your cervix